 (4) Project Implementation Support

 This ongoing component includes project and program management support; hydrological stream gage monitoring and wildlife monitoring; operational plan development; and project closeout.
-As part of the operational plan development, a series of field tests will be performed to better understand the impacts to additional flows to North East Shark River Slough.
-Increment 1 of the G-3273 Relaxation and S‑-356 Field Test was implemented in October 2015.
-Increment 1 eliminates the constraint at the gage 3273 (G-3273) while the L-29 canal stage is limited to 7.5 feet NVGD.
+USACE is currently working on project closeout.
+As part of the operational plan development, a series of field tests were performed to better understand the impacts to additional flows to North East Shark River Slough.
+Increment 1 of the G-3273 Relaxation and S 356 Field Test was implemented in October 2015.
+Increment 1 eliminated the constraint at the gage 3273 (G-3273) while the L-29 canal stage was limited to 7.5 feet NVGD.
 This test was planned for up to 2 years.
 To accommodate lessons learned from the 2016 High Water Emergency and additional operational constraints required by the Fish and Wildlife Service (FWS) Reasonable and Prudent Alternative in the 2016 Jeopardy Biological Opinion (BO) on the Everglades Restoration Transition Plan (ERTP), USACE implemented Increment 1 Plus (1.1/1.2) March 1, 2017.
-Increment 2 raises the L‑29 canal stage up to 8.5 feet NGVD and was implemented on March 1, 2018.
+Increment 1 Plus raised the L-29 canal stage up to 7.8 feet NGVD.
+Increment 2 raised the L 29 canal stage up to 8.5 feet NGVD and was implemented on March 1, 2018.
 Construction of the critical features of the C-111SD Contract 8 and Contract 8a were necessary to raise the L-29 canal stage above 7.8 feet NGVD.
 These features were completed in August 2018.
-Increment 3 is the combined operational plan (COP) and will incorporate the MWD and C-111 SD constructed features.
-Development of the final COP alternative is ongoing.
-The Record of Decision is scheduled for mid-summer 2020.
-The FWS RPA in the 2016 ERTP BO mandates implementation of Increment 3 (COP) by 2020.
+Increment 2 remained in place until implementation of Increment 3, the Combined Operational Plan (COP).
+COP incorporates both the MWD and C-111 SD projects constructed features.
+Development of the final COP alternative was completed, and the Record of Decision was signed August 28, 2020.